 Stretching – a few times a day, loosen up everything from the knee down with calf stretches, heel, and arch stretches and toe curls using a towel.

 Ice vs. Heat – generally I discourage the use of cold.
 It constricts, it slows local circulation and sets you up for injury.
 With plantar fasciitis, when it feels really lit up and painful though, it’s okay to cool it down.
 Sometimes alternating with heat.
 Don’t ice before working out though and don’t forget to keep the surrounding muscles warm and limber.

-Footware – this can be the source of all that ails you.
+Footwear – this can be the source of all that ails you.
 Make sure you are wearing supportive shoes for work and play.
-For runners, properly fitted sneakers can make all the difference.
-To find your perfect pair I highly recommend Jack Rabbit Sports.
-No matter what level you are at, they have the gear and the knowledge base to keep you on the road.

-If you are onstage every night, make sure your shoes feel as good as you make them look.
+If you are on stage every night, make sure your shoes feel as good as you make them look.
 If they are tearing up your feet, ask about getting them customized.
-Whether you are a performer or not, remember that if your body mechanics are off because of you shoes, it can lead to all kinds of problems, not just with your feet.
+Whether you are a performer or not, remember that if your body mechanics are off because of your shoes, it can lead to all kinds of problems, not just with your feet.